3,589 total views, 1 views today

 - A business model targeting price-sensitive mass-market consumers rather than upmarket consumers who would be more profitable.

-- Building its own warehouses and fulfillment infrastructure from scratch utilizing huge chunk of .
+- Building its own warehouses and fulfillment infrastructure from scratch utilizing a huge chunk of.

 - Higher expectations from shoppers to quickly appear and order groceries online and have them delivered to their homes.

-Nearly an year later big e-commerce businesses began to realize the wide scope that online grocery business model offers and started to roll out their online grocery offerings more aggressively.
+Nearly a year later big e-commerce businesses began to realize the wide scope that online grocery business model offers and started to roll out their online grocery offerings more aggressively.

 Suggested reads: How does Postmates business model work?
 How do Postmates earn?

-Over a period of time a lot of online home delivery based grocery websites and apps, started to enter the market and became one of the major drivers in success of online grocery business that tech savvy buyers are far from letting go.
+Over a period of time, a lot of online home delivery based grocery websites and apps started to enter the market and became one of the major drivers in the success of online grocery business that tech-savvy buyers are far from letting go.